 Says one or two words like “dada,” “mama,” “uh-oh.”

 This typically happens around 1 year of age

-Here you can find 21 Fun Kids Activities To Encourage Speech and Language Development In Children Under One.
+Here you can find 21 Fun Kids Activities to Encourage Speech and Language Development in Children under One.
 Through games and playing with your little one, you can boost their speech and language development and meet baby language milestones!